Answer · NinjaTrader 8

 Short answer

 NinjaTrader's built-in account controls cap financial damage at a fixed dollar threshold, but they do not detect the revenge-trading pattern itself — rapid re-entry after a loss, elevated size, accelerating pace.
-The behavioral layer that intercepts the pattern as it forms is what actually stops the next revenge entry from reaching the order window.
-On NinjaTrader 8, that layer is what Meridian provides through real-time behavioral signal detection and Meridian Guard's automated enforcement.
+The layer that intercepts the pattern as it forms is what actually stops the next revenge entry from reaching the order window.
+On NinjaTrader 8, Meridian provides that as part of complete risk management: it enforces the conventional limits a risk tool is expected to handle (daily loss limit, single-trade loss cap, P&L and drawdown caps, consecutive-loss cutoff) and adds real-time behavioral signal detection plus Meridian Guard's automated enforcement before the order.

 What NinjaTrader can do today

 That floor catches the eventual financial damage from revenge trading.
 It does not catch the pattern itself.
-By the time the daily loss limit fires, the behavioral sequence is over: the trader has re-entered three times after the initial stop-out, sized up twice, moved one stop progressively wider, and produced enough cumulative loss to breach the threshold.
-Each of those decisions happened earlier — in the window the financial-outcome layer cannot see.
+By the time the daily loss limit fires, the behavioral sequence is over: the trader has re-entered, sized up, and widened a stop in a window the financial-outcome layer cannot see.

 What revenge trading actually looks like at the order level